Understanding C++20's Revolutionary Feature—Coroutines Part 1

 }

-The next step is to define our coroutine return type.
-Note that the notes above already explained that our coroutine return type must have the embedded specified type promise_type.
+Next, we define our coroutine return type.
+As noted previously, this return type must contain a nested type named `promise_type`.
 Here is the type (note that this type must be public, as the scheduler will directly access these interface functions).
-Let's first look at what we need to write to make the function support running on a coroutine:
+Let's first look at how we need to write this to enable the function to operate as a coroutine —

 template<typename T>